forestgrape/coronavirus/4_immunological/antibodies.md

 # Antibodies

 > Mainly online for the references.
-Some of refs are used in the chapter [Hypothesis on the Tropism of Omicron](../2_biological/omicron.md), where the possible of a changed tropism of the omicron variant and possible ADE effects are discussed.
-To grasp ADE the refs here on the different classes of antibodies are helpful.
+Many of references are relevant for the chapter [Hypothesis on the Tropism of Omicron](../2_biological/omicron.md), where the possible of a changed tropism of the omicron variant and possible ADE effects are discussed.

 ## Summary
 There are different classes of antibodies.
 The antibody class produced depends on the immune stimulant and its locations.
 Upon binding with the matching antigen the antibodies trigger effector functions.

-_Effector Functions:_
+The effector functions are:
 * Antibodies can render the antigen incapable to function/to do damage i.e. the antigen is neutralized.
 Examples:
   * an antibody to the RBD of coronavirus spikes can prevent the spike to bind to its target receptor.
 Antibodies with such effects are called neutralizing antibodies.
   * Antibodies can neutralized toxic enzymes [to confirm and cite].